lambdaclass/curse_of_mirra/docs/src/benchmarking.md

 # Attach to the session to view the windows
 tmux attach-session -t mysession
 ```
-Switch between htop and logs wtich Ctrl-b 1 or Ctrl-b 2.
+Switch between htop and logs with Ctrl-b 1 or Ctrl-b 2.
 4. Locally, on your machine, then run the load tests
    from the load_tests app.
 Run `iex -S mix` there.
 The function you want
    to call is `LoadTest.PlayerSupervisor.n_games_30_players/1`, which takes